-Juliet Carp and David Remedios discuss the current legal and practical considerations for managing overseas assignments.
+Juliet Carp and David Remedios discuss the legal and practical considerations for managing overseas assignments.

-Discover how we're helping customers empower their line managers to work efficiently and cost effectively using our Liveflo Line Manager Workflows.
+Discover how we are helping customers empower their line managers to work efficiently and cost effectively using our Liveflo Line Manager Workflows.

-From anti-slavery statements to zero hours contracts, this webinar guides employers through recent and upcoming changes in employment law.
+From anti-slavery statements to zero hours contracts, this webinar guides employers through recent and upcoming changes in employment law in 2015/16.

-This special Q&A surgery addresses the legal and practical issues that arise when dismissing an employee.
+A special Q&A surgery addressing the legal and practical issues that arise when dismissing an employee.

 Jason Galbraith-Marten QC provides a practical slant on age discrimination, from recruitment through to the end of the employment relationship.

 Laurie Anstis goes back to basics and explains the TUPE Regulations at an accessible level.